Enjoy a different kind of brunch and make these Middle Eastern pancakes served alongside some roasted chickpeas and a creamy tahini dressing.

 For the pancakes:

 - 1 jalapeno , thinly sliced - you can substotute another kind of chilli if you wish

 - 1 tsp ground cumin

 - 300 ml milk

 - 3 tbsp tahini

 - 1 tbsp pomegranate molasses

-- enough water to bring it to a pouring consistency (approx. 5-6 tbsp)
+- 5 tbsp water, to bring it to a pouring consistency

 - Preheat your oven to 190 deg C. Combine the chickpeas, kale, olive oil, sumac and salt and pepper in a bowl.
 Stir to combine and then place the mixture in a roasting and bake for 20-25 mins until the kale becomes crispy.